-There is one railroad line traversing the county in an east-west line.
+There is one railroad traversing the county in an east-west line.
 It follows a roughly parallel track to US Hwy 90 and Interstate 10.
-The line is used for both passenger and freight trains.
-CSX Transportation manages the rail system.
+The line is used for freight trains and CSX Transportation manages this rail system.
 This railroad runs through downtown Crestview, and therefore poses a high risk of causing injuries among the public in the event of a major train accident involving hazardous materials.
 The speed with which such accidents happen, and the high population density in the immediate area of the tracks, creates a situation in which there could be a high number of exposed residents before public safety could respond and mitigate the hazard.

-The Intracoastal Waterway traverses the county in an east-west line through Santa Rosa Sound and Choctawhatchee Bay.
+The Intracoastal Waterway traverses the county in an eastwest line through Santa Rosa Sound and Choctawhatchee Bay.
 There is frequent barge traffic along the waterway, which passes beneath two major bridges.
 The waterway is often congested with barges, pleasure craft, and commercial shrimping vessels.
 Heavily populated land areas and environmentally sensitive marine areas bound the waterway.